Close-up of a tennis player preparing to serve on a clay court in Montevideo.

 Before your next practice, try this:

-1. Set your hand in the correct grip position.
+1. Set your hand in the correct position for your desired grip.

-2. Mark the handle with a small piece of tape or use a grip wrap designed to guide hand placement.
+2. Mark the handle with a small piece of tape.

-3. Take 10 shadow swings without adjusting your grip.
+3. Take 10 forceful shadow swings without adjusting your grip.

 4. Check where your hand ends up.